SQream/sqream_docs/sqream_studio_5.4.7/getting_started.rst

-.. _getting_started_sqream:
+.. _getting_started:

 ****************************
-Getting Started with SQream Acceleration Studio 5.4.6
+Getting Started with SQream Acceleration Studio 5.4.3
 ****************************
 Setting Up and Starting Studio
 ----------------
-Studio is included with all dockerized installations of SQream.
+Studio is included with all `dockerized installations of SQream DB <https://docs.sqream.com/en/v2020-2/guides/operations/setup/local_docker.html#installing-sqream-db-docker>`_.
 When starting Studio, it listens on the local machine on port 8080.

-For more information, see :ref:`running_sqream_in_a_docker_container`.

 Logging In to Studio
 ---------------